joshc/lloyds-algorithm/README.md

 ## Examples of results generated using this program:

 Varying levels of K and N as allowed by the program, we examine the convergence of Lloyd's algorithm to K cluster centers.
 The red asterisks denote cluster centers, and the dotted lines represent lines from each point in a cluster to that cluster's center.
 A point of interest to note is the rapid convergence of Lloyd's algorithm.
-Convergence is guaranteed, but here it occurs within 2 iterations -- quite efficient indeed!
+Convergence is guaranteed, but here it occurs within 2 iterations -- quite rapid indeed!

 ### For K = 9, N = 100: